create3000/x_ite/docs/_posts/components/HAnim/HAnimDisplacer.md

 #### Hint

-- Apply a non-zero weight factor to see the effect of HAnimDisplacer displacements.
+- Apply a non-zero *weight* factor to see the effect of HAnimDisplacer displacements.

 ### MFVec3f [in, out] **displacements** [ ]

 *displacements* are a set of SFVec3f values added to neutral/resting position of each of the corresponding HAnimSegment vertices (or HAnimJoint/HAnimHumanoid vertices) referenced by coordIndex field.

-#### Hint
+#### Hints

 - Individual displacement values are scaled by the weight factor, if present.
+- Since default pose faces along +Z axis, -x values are right side and +x values are left side within HAnimHumanoid.

 ## Description